Will an Age-restricted Community Work for You?

 Outsource Routine Maintenance

-Focus more on a lifestyle when choosing an age-restricted community.
+Focus more on a lifestyle when choosing an adult 55+ community.
 Paying monthly fees often covers costs such as snow-shoveling and pool maintenance.
 Eliminate the time needed for lawn care and landscaping.
 The costs of dues can range and residents may be subject to additional expenses.

 Start looking at age-restricted communities a few years before a move.
 A potential new Seven Hills home buyer then has ample time to find a home that will best suit specific needs.
 Working with an agent that specializes in finding homes in 55-plus communities can make for a smoother home buying process.